Scenic4RL: Programmatic Modeling and Generation of Reinforcement Learning Environments: Introduction

 \section{Introduction}

 Deep reinforcement learning (RL) has emerged as a powerful method to solve a variety of sequential decision-making problems, including board games~\cite{silver2017mastering,silver2018general}, video games~\cite{mnih2015human,vinyals2019grandmaster}, and robotic manipulation \cite{kalashnikov2018qt}.
-These successes rely heavily on good simulation environments and benchmarks~\cite{bellemare2013arcade, brockman2016openai, cobbe2020leveraging, duan2016benchmarking,dmcontrol_old}.
-However, regardless of a long history of RL benchmarks, the existing RL environments/simulators often fail to generate realistic scenarios portraying a rich variation of environment dynamics.
-This lack of diversity severely limits the ability of reinforcement learning, primarily resulting in lack of generalization: one of the biggest challenges in deep reinforcement learning~\cite{cobbe2019quantifying, cobbe2020leveraging,lee2019network,lee2020context}.
-To be able to train robust agents that generalizes over different variations of the environment dynamics, we must train RL agents on scenarios that represent the desired variation.
+These successes rely heavily on widely-used simulation environments~\cite{bellemare2013arcade, brockman2016openai} and benchmarks~\cite{ cobbe2020leveraging, duan2016benchmarking,dmcontrol_old}.
+However, regardless of a long history of RL benchmarks, the existing RL environments/simulators are insufficient to properly train, test, and benchmark RL algorithms for real-time strategy (RTS) environments such as Starcraft~\cite{starcraft}, Dota2~\cite{openai2019dota}, and soccer~\cite{kurach2020google}, due to their lack of support for modeling diverse scenarios involving sophisticated interactive behaviors.

-In literature, several techniques have been adopted to generate a rich variation of learning scenarios~\cite{cobbe2019quantifying,cobbe2020leveraging}; however, none of them provides a support to easily model and generate interactive scenarios.
-To properly benchmark the capabilities of trained RL agents, we need a systematic way to model and generate scenarios with varying levels of difficulties, which are determined by opponents' initial conditions and a fined-grained control over their behaviors.
-Furthermore, collecting quality demonstration data (e.g. to train RL agents or benchmark imitation learning algorithms) becomes expensive because humans have to play the game numerously to generate data, potentially with errors.
-Hence, there is a clear need to support users to intuitively model and generate various scenarios at their demands for accurate benchmark and quality dataset collection.

-In this paper, we introduce our platform, Scenic4RL, which offers a systematic and transparent way of specifying and controlling environment dynamics.
-We adopt an existing formal scenario specification language, \scenic{}~\cite{scenic-static,scenic-dynamic}, to programmatically \textit{model} and \textit{generate} scenarios to benchmark RL algorithms. \scenic{} provides an intuitive abstraction over environment behaviors to easily model interactive scenarios.
-We interfaced \scenic{} to Google Research Football~\cite{kurach2020google}, an stochastic environment that requires the agents to learn strategies at multiple levels of abstraction, from learning to pass, to high level tactics, and presents theoretically infinitely many variations of the environment dynamics (e.g., player positions and behaviors).